Timberborn: How to Use the Fluid Dump for Reliable Irrigation

 When you should build one

-You build a Fluid Dump when your settlement has water somewhere, but your farms are too far from it.
-In practice, that usually happens in three situations: your riverbank is already crowded, you expanded into higher or inland terrain, or you want a second farming pocket that will stay productive even when the main waterfront is reserved for housing, industry, or dams.
+Build a Fluid Dump when you have water somewhere but your farms are too far from it.
+In practice that is three situations: your riverbank is already crowded, you expanded onto higher or inland terrain, or you want a second farming pocket that stays productive while the main waterfront is tied up with housing, industry, or dams.

-The standard layout is still the best starting point: dig a basin or shallow depression, place the Fluid Dump adjacent to it, and surround that basin with the farmland or tree plots you want to keep irrigated.
-This works because dumped water collects in one controlled place instead of spreading uselessly across random terrain.
+The reliable layout is a deliberate pond, not a token hole.
+Dig a contained basin, place the dump so its output lands in that basin, and ring the basin with the farmland or tree plots you want kept wet.
+Dumped water collects in one controlled place instead of spreading uselessly across flat ground.

-• Pick dry land that is close enough to your existing water network that a worker can haul efficiently.
+• Pick dry land close to your existing water network so a worker can haul efficiently.

-• Place the Fluid Dump so the dropped water lands into that basin.
+• Place the Fluid Dump so the dropped water lands inside that basin.

-• Put your crop fields and tree plantings around the basin, not on top of the exact dump tile.
+• Put your crops and tree plantings around the basin, not on the dump tile itself.

-• Make sure the building has a reachable source of water, such as a river intake chain or stored water nearby.
+• Confirm the building has a reachable source — a river intake chain or stored water nearby.

-Layout efficiency matters because the building is worker-operated.
-If a beaver has to cross half the district to fetch each load, your irrigation will be less consistent than the same dump placed beside a convenient water source or storage point.
-In other words, the dump itself may be cheap in effort, but long hauling paths quietly reduce its performance.
+The building is worker-operated, so layout efficiency is everything.
+If a beaver crosses half the district to fetch each load, irrigation gets patchy.
+Place the dump beside a convenient source and your uptime jumps.
+The dump is cheap to staff; long hauling paths are what quietly drain its performance.

 FinalBoss // Gear